Douliu railway station

-Douliu (斗六 (Dòuliù)) is a railway station in Yunlin County, Taiwan served by Taiwan Railways.
+Douliu (斗六 (Dòuliù)) is a railway station in Yunlin County, Taiwan served by Taiwan Railway.
 Yunlin HSR station can be accessed here by bus.

 Overview

 The station has two island platforms.
-Ticketing and customer service are located in the main concourse on the second floor, while tracks are located in front of and behind the station.
+Ticketing and customer service are located in the main concourse on the second floor, while the tracks are located in front of and behind the station.
 The station has an accessibility elevator.